StephenPigott/pdsnd_github/README.md

-### Date created
+### 24th July
-Include the date you created this project and README file.

-### Project Title
+### Udacity Bikeshare Project
-Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+The Udacity Bikeshare Project focuses on analysing Bikeshare data from three main cities across the United States.
+The aim of the project is to find useful information about how/when and where the bikes are being used.

 ### Files used
-Include the files used
+Bikeshare_5.py

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Stack Overflow
+Udacity.com